 Assuming the individuals you ask to write a LOR express pleasure and honor at being requested to write a letter on your behalf, be prepared to give them a copy of your resume to provide a complete picture of your background and interests.
 If you have a strong academic record, you may want to include a copy of your transcript.
 Any articles or papers you've written that you think may be helpful should also be offered.
 You may even find it helpful to schedule a meeting with the recommender, even though they know you well, so that you can elaborate a little more on your reasons for wanting to attend medical school.

 Don't wait until the last minute to begin soliciting your LORs because doing so means it's likely that the quality of the letters will suffer.
 Go to your recommenders no later than March of your application year.
 Make sure you are clear about deadlines, and keep track of the status of your letters.
 If they're late, call and check on their progress.
 But don't harass your recommenders; if you make a pest of yourself, it could negatively impact what they will end up writing about you.
-Also, be sure to provide inform each recommender that they need to submit their letter to Leslie North.
+Also, be sure to provide inform each recommender that they need to submit their letter to Leslie Bell.
 If the recommender is off campus, provide him/her with a stamped envelope addressed to Leslie.
 Once you've confirmed that your letters have been submitted, it's nice to send thank you notes to the writers.
 Personal visits are in order after you've been accepted.